p3lli/hello-again-go/README.md

 ### Docker

 Muli-stage build is used.
 See `docker-files` directory.
 Use `./build.sh` to automatically build the docker image.

+#### `golangcli`
+During docker image building, before the tests run
+I have added `golangcli-lint` for the first time
+as code quality measurement.

+Still studying configurations... sorry